glblackburn/react2shell-server/DEVELOPMENT_NARRATIVE.md

 11. **Performance Tracking is Valuable:** Having baselines and regression detection helps catch performance issues before they become problems.

 12. **Configuration Over Code:** Using config files (YAML) for thresholds makes it easy to adjust without code changes.

+13. **Individual Limits Beat Global Limits:** Per-test limits based on historical data are more accurate than category-based or global limits.

+14. **Historical Data Enables Trends:** Storing timestamped performance data allows trend analysis and early detection of gradual degradation.

+15. **Documentation Must Stay Current:** As features evolve, documentation must be reviewed and updated to remain useful and accurate.

 ## Current State